ukhsa-collaboration/ukhsa-science-research-site-dev/content/our-research/self-isolation.md

     <a href="https://www.kcl.ac.uk/people/helen-carter" target="_blank">Carter, H</a>.
   </i>
 </p>

-<p>Additional research conducted by the Behavioural Science and Insights Unit on the impact of the COVID-19 pandemic on health and wellbeing includes exploring experiences of homeworking amongst response-focused UK civil servants and the use of online support groups for Long Covid.</i></p>
+<p>Additional research conducted by the Behavioural Science and Insights Unit on the impact of the COVID-19 pandemic on health and wellbeing includes exploring experiences of homeworking amongst response-focused UK civil servants and the use of online support groups for Long Covid.</p>

 <p><i>Experiences of Homeworking:</i></p>

 <p>
   <a href="https://link.springer.com/article/10.1186/s12889-025-21385-4" target="_blank">
-    "We're all in the same storm, but not all of us are in the same boat": qualitative exploration of UK response-focused civil servants experiences of working from home
+    "We're all in the same storm, but not all of us are in the same boat": qualitative exploration of UK response-focused civil servants’ experiences of working from home
   </a>
   <br>
   <i>Authors: